How we promote effective competition in the interests of consumers.

 Firms – what this means for you

 You need to comply with competition law

 All businesses must comply with competition law and there can be serious consequences for non-compliance, including fines.

 If you think we should look at an issue you’ve come across

-If you feel that your efforts to compete are being unfairly hampered, or that competition in your sector is not working well for consumers, please tell us about it.
+Please tell us if you feel that your efforts to compete are being unfairly hampered, or that competition in your sector is not working well for consumers.

 We would be interested to hear about anything that could be inhibiting healthy competition.
-For example, this could be as a result of common practices in the industry that prevent others doing things differently, specific behaviour of one or more competitors that could be preventing other firms from accessing consumers or markets and/or regulation that you consider is unduly burdensome.
+For example, this could arise from common industry practices preventing others doing things differently, specific behaviour of one or more competitors that may be preventing other firms accessing consumers or markets, or regulations that you consider unduly burdensome.

 We welcome information from industry participants, representative groups and the public about markets that appear not to be working well.
-You can tell us about these concerns or complaints by contacting our Customer Contact Centre, by email: CompetitionMailbox@fca.org.uk or in writing: Competition Division, 25 The North Colonnade, London E14 5HS.
+You can tell us about these concerns or complaints by contacting our Contact Centre, by email: [email protected] or in writing: Competition Division, Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN.